boazbk/tcs/OLD_lec_05_physical_implementation.md

 In the best case this is manifested by people achieving longstanding "impossible" challenges such as heavier-than-air flight, putting a person on the moon, circumnavigating the globe, or even resolving [Fermat's Last Theorem](https://en.wikipedia.org/wiki/Fermat%27s_Last_Theorem).
 In the worst case it is manifested by people continually following the footsteps of previous failures to try to do proven-impossible tasks such as build a [perpetual motion machine](https://en.wikipedia.org/wiki/Perpetual_motion), [trisect an angle](https://en.wikipedia.org/wiki/Angle_trisection) with a compass and straightedge, or refute [Bell's inequality](https://en.wikipedia.org/wiki/Bell%27s_theorem).
 The Physical Extended Church Turing thesis (in its various forms) has attracted both types of people.
-Here are some physical devices that have been speculated to  achieve computational tasks that cannot be done by not-too-large  NAND programs:
+Here are some physical devices that have been speculated to  achieve computational tasks that cannot be done by not-too-large  NAND-CIRC programs:

 * **Spaghetti sort:** One of the first lower bounds that Computer Science students encounter is that sorting $n$ numbers requires making $\Omega(n \log n)$ comparisons.
 The "spaghetti sort" is a description of a proposed "mechanical computer" that would do this faster.
 The idea is that to sort $n$ numbers $x_1,\ldots,x_n$, we could cut $n$ spaghetti noodles into lengths $x_1,\ldots,x_n$, and then if we simply hold them together in our hand and bring them down to a flat surface, they will emerge in sorted order.
 There are a great many reasons why this is not truly a challenge to the PECTT hypothesis, and I will not ruin the reader's fun in finding them out by her or himself.